hadley/adv-r/C-interface.md

       # 32-bit: 4.000056 bytes
       # 32-bit: 8.000088 bytes

 In 32-bit R, factors occupy about the same amount of memory as strings: both pointers and integers are 4 bytes.
-In 64-bit R, pointers are 8 bytes, so factors take use about twice as much memory as strings.
+In 64-bit R, pointers are 8 bytes, so factors take about twice as much memory as strings.

 ## Coercion and object creation